A guide to travel in Nepal

 Your Trek Leader and Support staff

 Your Nepal trekking is leading by or experienced trekking guide and porter who are joining you from Kathmandu, Pokhara, and at Lukla also as per your convenience.
 All of our guides have trained for and attained a Trekking Guide license provided by the Government.
-The license exam is organized by TAAN and Nepal Academy of Tourism and Hotel Management (NATHAM) every year.
+The license exam is organized by TAAN and the Nepal Academy of Tourism and Hotel Management (NATHAM) every year.
 They have vast knowledge about the trekking trails and kinds of medical treatments and emergency services.
 Also for first aids, altitude sickness, and other relevant issues.
 Your belongings will be safely taken by our Porter, making your walk easy, more pleasant, and comfortable.
 Our Sherpa and porter will carry a maximum of 30 kg in total for 2 trekkers’ bags.
 If you have any extra weight, We suggest you hire another porter and will cost extra cost.

 Passport and Visa info